-Stories of organizations, paralyzed by cybersecurity threats and vulnerabilities are at its peak.
-According to a report published by Symantec Corp, India is one of the top five countries, who have become the victim of cybercrime.
+Stories of organizations paralyzed by cybersecurity threats and vulnerabilities are at their peak.
+According to a report published by Symantec Corp, India is one of the top five countries that have become the victim of cyber crime.
 Nowadays, modern technologies such as cloud computing, IoT, cognitive computing, etc. are categorized as the critical assets of any organization.
 With the increase in the use of advanced technology and interconnected applications, there is a rapid spike not only in businesses but also in threats and vulnerabilities as well.

 In this feature, we focus on security threats, challenges faced by defenders to protect the organization from emerging threats, and how the security system should evolve to overcome the day-to-day critical security challenges.
 Let’s dig deep into the below topics.

 - Cyber Threats

 - Security Challenges

 - How must security system evolve?